Second-Harmonic-Generation/SHG-Documentation/README.md

 Moreover, while our studies primarily focused on developing detailed models to understand these thermal behaviors, future research can take the next step by conducting comprehensive simulations and experimental validations.
 These simulations can provide deeper insights into how different thermal properties, such as anisotropic conductivity and varying boundary conditions, influence heat distribution and phase mismatching across various laser and crystal configurations.
 Such explorations would not only enhance the theoretical understanding but also offer practical guidelines for optimizing SHG systems under varying thermal conditions.

 Ultimately, exploring these new avenues will open up entirely new research trajectories, each with its own set of challenges and opportunities.
 This will enable a more complete understanding of thermal effects in nonlinear optical systems, contributing to the design of more efficient and adaptable laser technologies.
-To facilitate further research, other researchers can use our GitHub repository as a tutorial, utilizing the provided source code as a foundation for conducting simulations and extending the study in this field.
+To facilitate further research, other researchers can use our SHG organization as a tutorial, utilizing the provided source code as a foundation for conducting simulations and extending the study in this field.
 By building on our work, future studies can deepen insights into heat transfer dynamics and refine thermal management strategies across various nonlinear optical configurations.

 We are currently working on these topics and are dedicated to pushing this research forward.
-In the near future, we will share the results of our ongoing studies along with new articles and code updates in this repository.
-Our goal is to expand thes repository into a more comprehensive resource that will support other researchers in exploring the complexities of thermal effects in nonlinear optics.
+In the near future, we will share the results of our ongoing studies along with new articles and code updates in this organization.
+Our goal is to expand this organization into a more comprehensive resource that will support other researchers in exploring the complexities of thermal effects in nonlinear optics.
 Stay tuned for these updates, as they will provide even deeper insights and tools to enhance future research in this field.

 # 12. How to Cite Us
-For proper citation of our work, please visit the [**citation**](./citation) directory in this repository.
+For proper citation of our work, please visit the [**citation**](./citation) directory in this organization.
 This folder contains all necessary citation files and clear instructions to ensure correct referencing and acknowledgment of our research.

 # 13. For Additional Questions